 Note: Batching the events should not alter the timestamps of the events when they are received.
 The timestamps viewed in LM Logs will be the Windows Event Timestamp.

 Not all Windows Events are retrievable via WMI.
-Since the LM Logs module for Windows Events relies on the Win32_NTLogEvent call to pull events, any logs that are not retrievable via this class will not show up in LM Logs.
+Since the LM Logs module for Windows Events relies on the Win32_NTLogEvent call to pull events, logs that are not retrievable via this class will not show up in LM Logs.
+For more information, see this Microsoft documentation.

 You can confirm whether the log file can be accessed through the Win32_NTLogEvent by running the following query via Powershell on the Windows device you want to monitor: